vbatuev/counter-app/README.md

 # counter-app
-Simple python flask application that counts page visits and adds recotdb to mongodb database.
+Simple python flask application that counts page visits and adds records to the mongodb database.

 ###  To build app: